Continuous actions on primitive ideal spaces lift to $\mathrm{C}^{\ast}$-actions

 \section{Harnisch--Kirchberg systems}

-The notation present in this section was used in \cite{HK24}, with the exception of Definition \ref{def:hk-system}, where we introduce \emph{Harnisch--Kirchberg systems} in order to streamline terminology in the rest of the article.\ We recapitulate a number of results from the same work, and complement them with some new useful observations.\ We always include proofs to make the present work self-contained.
+The notation present in this section follows that of \cite{HK24}, with the exception of Definition \ref{def:hk-system}, where we use the name \emph{Harnisch--Kirchberg system} for a dynamical object that is called $\sigma$-modular in \cite{HK24}.\ We recapitulate a number of results from the same work, and complement them with some new useful observations.\ We always include proofs to make the present work self-contained.